 Women should not handle crushed or broken PROPECIA tablets when they are pregnant, or may potentially be pregnant, because of the possibilities of absorption of finasteride and the subsequent potential risk to a male fetus.
 PROPECIA tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.
 Exposure of pregnant women to semen from men treated with PROPECIA has not been shown to pose any risk to the fetus.

 For those wanting to take generic finasteride, we recommend buying a pill cutter at the pharmacy and taking ¼ of a 5mg tablet every day.
 Although there is no scientific data insuring that this method of taking finasteride will be as effective as Propecia 1mg a day, the pharmacology of the drug suggests that these methods are equivalent.
 Please divide only one pill at a time.
 The pill does not need to be divided into 4 equal parts.

 When dividing these tablets, remember that there is a potential risk to pregnant women from handling broken or crushed tablets (see Caution during Pregnancy).

 Many clinicians prescribe finasteride 5mg ¼ a pill a day as it is generally less expensive than the 1mg dose.
-There are no scientific studies that prove that increasing the dose will have any additional beneficial effects on hair loss.
+There are no scientific studies that prove that this dose, or increasing the dose, will have any additional beneficial effects on hair loss.
 There are published data demonstrating that 5 mg is no better than 1 mg in controlled clinical trials.
-In practice, however, doctors may increase the dose when someone has been on the same dose of medication for 3-5 years and then stops responding (begins to lose hair after being stable).
-It has been our experience that increasing the dose may enable the medication to continue to be effective.
-It is important to understand that increasing the dose is an off-label use of this medication.
-It may increase the incidence of adverse reactions.
+In practice, however, doctors may increase the dose when someone has been on the same dose of medication for a number of years and then stops responding (begins to lose hair after being stable).
+It has been our experience that increasing the dose may enable the medication to continue to be effective in some cases.
+It is important to understand that any dose above 1mg a day is an off-label use of this medication and, therefore, may increase the incidence of adverse reactions.
 When increasing the dose, we generally use generic finasteride 5mg that is taken whole or broken into parts (see Caution during Pregnancy).